15 Of The Best Museums In Sarajevo, Bosnia-Herzegovina

 4. Historical Museum Of Bosnia And Herzegovina

-Founded in November 1945, just after the end of World War II, the Historical Museum of Bosnia and Herzegovina is a paradise for history buffs.
-It covers the entire history of Bosnia and Herzegovina, which was occupied by foreign rulers many times.
+Founded in November 1945, just after the end of World War II, the Historical Museum of Bosnia and Herzegovina is a treasure trove for those eager to dive into Sarajevo’s history.
+This museum, located in Sarajevo, stands as a testament to the resilience and complexity of Bosnia and Herzegovina’s past, marking it as a must-visit for anyone on a trip to Sarajevo.

 Best Museums in Sarajevo Sarajevo Museum 1878-1918

 This is yet another history museum in Sarajevo.
 Specifically, the Sarajevo Museum 1878-1918 focuses on the Austro-Hungarian period in Bosnia and Herzegovina.
-Arguably the most significant period in the country’s long history, it started with modernization after the Ottomans had left.
+Arguably, it was the most significant period in the country’s long history; it started with modernization after the Ottomans left.
 This included the construction of power plants, which resulted in the city’s becoming the second place in the world with an electric tram system after San Francisco.

 It ended, however, with bloodshed.
 In 1914, Gavrilo Princip assassinated the Austrian heir to the throne, Franz Ferdinand, in the streets of Sarajevo.
 This would turn out to be the direct cause of the outbreak of the First World War.